tigerbeetle/tigerbeetle/demos/protobeetle/MOJALOOP_BUSINESS_LOGIC.md

 VALUES (?, enums.settlementStates.PENDING_SETTLEMENT, ?, ?)
 --1587309924800 - Update the pc to point to the new state UPDATE `settlementParticipantCurrency` SET currentStateChangeId = ?
 WHERE settlementParticipantCurrencyId = ?
---1587309924801 - Set state of CLOSED and ABORTED windows to PENDING_SETTLEMENT, skip already in PENDING_SETTLEMENT state SELECT sw.settlementWindowId FROM settlementWindow AS sw left join settlementWindowStateChange AS swsc ON swsc.settlementWindowStateChangeId = sw.currentStateChangeId WHERE sw.settlementWindowId = ? and swsc.settlementWindowStateId IN (enums.settlementWindowStates.CLOSED, enums.settlementWindowStates.ABORTED)
+--1587309924801 - Set state of CLOSED AND ABORTED windows to PENDING_SETTLEMENT, skip already in PENDING_SETTLEMENT state SELECT sw.settlementWindowId FROM settlementWindow AS sw LEFT JOIN settlementWindowStateChange AS swsc ON swsc.settlementWindowStateChangeId = sw.currentStateChangeId WHERE sw.settlementWindowId = ?
+AND swsc.settlementWindowStateId IN (enums.settlementWindowStates.CLOSED, enums.settlementWindowStates.ABORTED)
 --1587309924802
 INSERT INTO `settlementWindowStateChange` (settlementWindowId, settlementWindowStateId, reason, createdDate) VALUES (?, enums.settlementStates.PENDING_SETTLEMENT, ?, ?)